mayuras7685/Face_rec/README.md

-# Face Recognition Using face_recognition and OPENCV
+# Face Recognition Using face_recognition Library and OPENCV